KWong41/KWong41/README.md

 👋👋👋👋 Hi, I’m Kevin!

-I am a proud recipient of the University of Hawai'i at Manoa's computer science program.
+I am a recent graduate of the University of Hawai'i at Manoa's computer science program.
 I graduated in May 2021 and is pursuing a career in Software Engineering.
 In my free-time I like to play videogames, watch youtube, and eat!

 - 🌱 I’m currently learning Java, Javascript, ReactJS, Spring-boot, Problem-solving techniques on leetcode.com, and full-stack web development